 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of its derivatives.
-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU and with Part 9 of a Book 2 of the Dutch Civil Code.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU and with Part 9 of Book 2 of the Dutch Civil Code.
 All IFRSs issued by the International Accounting Standards Board (IASB) adopted by the European Commission for use in the EU and effective at the time of preparing these financial statements have been applied by the Company.
 The financial year corresponds to the calendar year.
 Both the functional and presentation currency of the Company is Pounds Sterling (GBP).
 All values are rounded to the nearest thousand except when indicated otherwise.

-Goina concern
+Going concern

 Having assessed the principal risks of the Company and other matters the Directors are of the opinion that the current level of activity remains sustainable.
+The Directors have considered the Company's ability to continue as a going concern for a minimum of twelve months from the date of signing of these financial statements.
+The Directors have concluded that it is appropriate to adopt the going concern basis, having undertaken a rigorous assessment of the financial forecasts, key uncertainties, sensitivities, and mitigations.
 The Directors have taken into account that as part of the Group, the Company has the ability to request support from the Group where necessary and can take actions to ensure business continuity through operational channels, as well as the ability to manage variable costs.
 On the basis of those considerations, the Directors believe that it remains appropriate to adopt the going concern basis of accounting in preparing the financial statements.